atorman/apexLimitEvents/README.md

 * UserId
 * Username

+Each hourly metric consists of key aggregate information including:
+* Distinct Number of Apex Transactions
+* Distinct Number of Apex Transactions With Limits Exceeding 60% Threshold
+* Distinct Number of Apex Transactions With Limits Exceeding 60% Threshold By Entry Point Name
+* Distinct Number of Apex Transactions With Limits Exceeding 60% Threshold By Limit Type
+* Average Limit Value By Entry Point Name
+* Average Limit Value By Limit Type

 To learn more specifics about the Apex Limit Events Pilot functionality, read the pilot [tip sheet](http://bit.ly/apexLimits).

 ## Installation